Spatial interference between pairs of disjoint optical paths with a single chaotic source: Spatial interference effect

-In the proposed interferometer (Fig. \ref{C-NotPoP1a}), chaotic light is split by a balanced non-polarizing beam splitter.
-Two identical two-pinhole masks are placed, in the output arms of the beam splitter, at the same distance $z$ from the source.
-The pinholes at the positions are indicated as $1, 2$ for the upper mask and $1', 2'$ for the lower mask.
+Let us start by introducing the interferometric setup depicted in Fig. \ref{C-NotPoP1a}: chaotic light emitted by the source S is split by a balanced non-polarizing beam splitter, and two double-pinhole masks are placed in the output ports of the beam splitter, at the same distance $z$ from the source.
+The pinholes are indicated as $1_C, 2_C$ for the upper mask and $1_T, 2_T$ for the lower mask.
 The light transmitted by the masks reaches two point-like detectors, $D_C$ and $D_T$, placed at the same distance $f$ from the masks.
-A correlation measurement in the fluctuation of the number of photons is finally performed.
+A correlation measurement is performed between the fluctuations of the number of photons detected by $D_C $ and $D_T$.